clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

 - Decouple via interfaces
 - Apply SOLID for objects
 - Apply IDEALS for data-flow
-- Recignize smells in code
+- Recognize smells in code

 ### Grade 4 - Refactoring and Change management